laurentperrinet/Perrinet20PredictiveProcessing/README.md

     approaches which allow to explain the processing of visual information in the visual hierarchy.
-In particular, we will describe how Active Inference, that is predictive coding with the ability to actively sample the visual space, can provide an unified account of visual mechanisms from the sensory information to the generation of an appropriate action.
+In particular, we will describe how Active Inference, that is predictive coding with the ability to actively sample the visual space, can provide a unified account of visual mechanisms from the sensory information to the generation of an appropriate action.
     Then, we will extend this paradigm to the case where information is distributed on a topography, such as is the case for retinotopically